hellojerryli/mantouli.github.io/blog/analyzing-algorithms.md

 We require c >= 1 so that each word can hold the value of n, enabling us to index the individual input elements, and we restrict c to be a constant so that the word size does not grow arbitrarily.
-(If the word size could grow arbitrarily, we could store huge amounts of data in one word and operate on it all in constant time-—clearly an unrealistic scenario.)
+(If the word size could grow arbitrarily, we could store huge amounts of data in one word and operate on it all in constant time-clearly an unrealistic scenario.)

 Real computers contain instructions not listed above, and such instructions